Most Famous Badminton Logos

 Logo Guwahati Masters

-The visual identity of Guwahati Masters immerses viewers in the atmosphere of Assam, reflecting its cultural aspects.
-In the circle’s center is a silhouette of a rhinoceros, a revered animal of the region, depicted in vivid orange against a contrasting green background.
+The visual identity of Guwahati Masters immerses viewers in Assam’s atmosphere, reflecting its cultural aspects.
+At the center of the circle is a silhouette of a rhinoceros, a revered animal of the region, depicted in vivid orange against a contrasting green background.
 The circle is divided by white lines resembling a badminton court outline.
-The dark-blue outer ring, with the tournament name repeated, emphasizes the significance and status of the competition.
+The dark-blue outer ring, with the tournament name repeated, emphasizes the competition’s significance and status.
 The tournament occurs in Guwahati, a prominent center of Indian sports, and the emblem captures the region’s unique flavor.

 YONEX Internationaux de France Badminton